Skip to main content

 Decal Information

-The below guidance is from Transportation Program Manager/Fleet Manager (CAP/LGT) and is in addition to what is in the current regulation CAPR 77-1, Operation and Maintenance of Civil Air Patrol Vehicles.
+The below guidance is from Transportation Program Manager/Fleet Manager (CAP/LGT) and is in addition to what is in the current regulation CAPR 132, CAP Vehicle Management .
 Its purpose is to help provide better guidance and visuals for proper decal placement.
 Please contact CAP/LGT if you have any questions, issues, or concerns.

 Decal placement should be standard across the entire CAP vehicle fleet.
 Please follow the guidance below for ALL CAP owned vehicles (COVs).
 Decals are funded by CAP/LGT.
 Any deviation from this guidance needs approval from CAP/LGT prior to the alteration.

 Decals can be requested to replace damaged, fading, torn, or unsightly decals on vehicles.
 They also need to be requested for new vehicles. *Please DO NOT order decals for new vehicles until you have the vehicle or it's Certificate of Origin.
 Anyone can install decals.
 Mistakes happen, if a decal is torn during application, just order a new one.
-You are allowed to get a professional service to apply them, but CAP/NHQ does not fund those services.
+You are allowed to get a professional service to apply them, but CAP/LGT does not fund those services (so do not use the EFS card).

 Decals:

-The CAP banner and USAF banner are to be place together, on the side of the vehicle, and toward the rear of the vehicle (over rear tires).
+The CAP banner (on top) and USAF banner are to be place together, on the side of the vehicle, and toward the rear of the vehicle (over rear tires).

 The CAP website banner is to be place under the CAP shield (except for sedans) and on the rear of the vehicle.